Matchbox (brand): Matchbox collectors

-As with any other item dealing with transport, sport or similar themes, it did not take long before Matchbox models became collectable items, with rabid followings, collectors' meets, etc. The Fred Bronner Corp., American importer of Lesney toys, took a first step towards organising this movement to a small extent by creating the "Matchbox Collectors Club", which produced a polished, quarterly, 4-6-page newsletter for a small membership fee, starting in the late 1960s.
+As with any other item dealing with transport, sport or similar themes, it did not take long before Matchbox models became collectable items, with rabid followings, collectors' meets, etc. The Fred Bronner Corp., American importer of Lesney toys, took a first step towards organising this movement to a small extent by creating the "Matchbox Collectors Club", which produced a polished, quarterly, four to six page newsletter for a small membership fee, starting in the late 1960s.
 The MCC was primarily aimed at younger collectors.

 In the 1970s, adult collectors began to form semi-official clubs to discuss collecting at a higher level of sophistication.
 Variations were discussed and catalogued, swap meets organized, and new journals or bulletins began to appear, written by and for the serious collector.
 Not unlike stamps or coins, prices for older and/or more collectable models began to spiral upwards in a trend that continues.
 Collecting is, however, not limited to the models themselves.
 Anything related to Matchbox ― catalogues, dealer display cases, promotional literature, etc. ― is also collected.
 In the US, two competing clubs were both established in Massachusetts (NAMC, the National Association of Matchbox Collectors, run by Bob Brennan, and AIM, the American-International Matchbox club, run by Harold Colpitts).
 These clubs were the central force of Matchbox collecting in US during the 1970s and 1980s (though both have since ceased to exist), and from them, further spin-offs were formed, including UK Matchbox (run by Ray Bush), MICA (Matchbox International Collectors Association) and Matchbox USA (run by Charlie Mack), the latter of which are still in operation.
 Charlies Mack, as well as others, have also published books for collectors showing models, their variations and giving value/price guidance.
 The Route 66 Die cast collectors gathering of friends is also in existence, and happens annually in July and is located in Albuquerque, New Mexico.
 This is the only existing die cast show to feature the Matchbox Team making an appearance, and having exclusive models made just for the advent.

-Dinky collecting is centred around the UK and France, Corgi collecting in the UK, and Hot Wheels collecting in North America.
-Only Matchbox collecting is popular in the UK, Commonwealth countries and in North America.
+Dinky collecting is centred around the United Kingdom and France, Corgi collecting in the UK, and Hot Wheels collecting in North America.
+Matchbox collecting is popular in the UK, Commonwealth countries and in North America.

 Like many high value collectable items Matchbox models are now prone to faking.
 Rare variations can be quite easily made up using genuine parts, and then sold as a "rare" variation.